andreldm/andreldm.github.io/content/posts/2017-04-15-flying-saucer-handlebars.md

 ---
-layout: post
+date: "2017-04-15T23:45:00Z"
+tags:
+  - pdf
+  - handlebars
+  - java
-title:  "Generate PDFs with Flying Saucer + Handlebars.java"
+title: Generate PDFs with Flying Saucer + Handlebars.java
-date:   2017-04-15 23:45:00
-tags: pdf handlebars java
+slug: flying-saucer-handlebars
 ---
 When it comes to generate PDFs using Java the de facto solution is Jasper Reports.
 Even though it provides a bunch of features and a great set of tools, such as iReport and JasperSoft Studio, the developer might want a simpler and flexible alternative.
 Recently I was involved in a project where I had to craft reports but I felt that using iReport was getting more and more kludgy and messy with lots of subreports.
 Then I gave Flying Saucer a try and never looked back.
 For the template engine Handlebars.java was chosen due to its simplicity and my previous experience with Handlebars.js.
 The combination proved to be awesome!